Persian Cat Health Issues & Prevention

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Persians have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to PKD and breathing issues.
+Practical Persians care is shaped by three things: medium size, heavy shedding, and a known predisposition to PKD and breathing issues.

 When to See the Vet